tendermint/tendermint/docs/architecture/adr-036-blockchain-reactor-refactor.md

 func createBlockRequestMessage(state ControllerState, peerID ID, peerHeight int64) BlockRequestMessage {
 	msg = nil
-	blockNumber = -1
+	blockHeight = -1

-	// exist request r in state.FailedRequests such that r <= peerHeight if true {
+    r = find request in state.FailedRequests such that r <= peerHeight // returns `nil` if there are no such request
+    // if there is a height in failed requests that can be downloaded from the peer send request to it if r != nil {
 		blockNumber = r
 		delete(state.FailedRequests, r)
 	} else if state.MaxRequestPending < peerHeight {
-		state.MaxRequestPending++
+        // if height of the maximum pending request is smaller than peer height, then ask peer for next block state.MaxRequestPending++
-		blockNumber = state.MaxRequestPending // increment state.MaxRequestPending and then return the new value
+		blockHeight = state.MaxRequestPending // increment state.MaxRequestPending and then return the new value
 	}

-	if blockNumber > -1 {
+	if blockHeight > -1 {
-		msg = BlockRequestMessage{blockNumber, peerID}
+		msg = BlockRequestMessage{ blockHeight, peerID }
 	}
 	return msg
 }